Inzhenerka/docs.getdbt.tech/website/docs/reference/data-test-configs.md

 Starting from dbt v1.9 (also available to dbt Cloud [release tracks](/docs/dbt-versions/cloud-release-tracks)), you can add [descriptions](/reference/resource-properties/data-tests#description) to both generic and singular tests.

-For a generic test, add the description inline with the existing YAML:
+For a generic test, add the description in line with the existing YAML:

 <File name='models/staging/<filename>.yml'>